Stacked Markets

 Slicing and volume weighting

 A VWAP algorithm starts with a parent order: total size, direction, and a time window.
 It divides that window into intervals — typically one-minute or five-minute buckets — and calculates a target participation rate for each interval based on expected volume.
+Expected volume is usually derived from historical volume profiles for that asset and time of day.
+Crypto perps have recognizable intraday patterns: higher activity around major market opens, macro data releases, and periods of elevated funding rate movement.
+A well-constructed VWAP schedule weights child order sizes toward high-volume intervals and pulls back during thin ones.

 At each interval, the algorithm sends a child order sized to match the target participation rate.
 If the market moves against you, some implementations pause or reduce child order size to avoid chasing.
 Others hold to schedule regardless.
-That design choice reflects a trade-off between benchmark tracking and adverse selection risk.
+That design choice reflects a tradeoff between benchmark tracking and adverse selection risk.

 VWAP vs TWAP: the key difference